whysamc/xx/index.md

+---
+title: WhySam - on an Infosec Journey
+description: learning is fun

+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/whysamc/whysamc.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.